yanyanhu/scripts/README.md

 # scripts
-Some useful scripts for daily work.
+Some useful scripts and documents for daily work.